bclover/real-world-functional-programming-book/gitbook/part9/debugging.md

     .then(list => `${list[2]}, ${list[0]}`)
 ```

-As you start to learn, it's ok to do the cop out; i.e. going back to imperative.
+As you start to learn, it's ok to do the cop-out; i.e. going back to imperative.
 The only bad thing about this method is you're changing the function itself by effectively re-writing it.
 Still, I recommend it to get comfortable writing no `{}` in your code.
-It can be a bit of a pain matching up the braces `{}` and parenthesis `()` without compiler help as there are cases where you can misplace them and not get errors.
+It can be a bit of a pain matching up the braces `{}` and parenthesis `()` without compiler help as there are cases where you can misplace them and get errors at runtime that aren't helpful.

 ```javascript
 const fixName = name =>